Ruunyox/jax-hpc/README.md

 -------------------------------

 Simple tests to check that JAX utilities work for HPC deployment.
-For rapid testing, Keras model building/training is controlled through `jsonargparse` YAML configuration files.
+For rapid testing, model building/training is controlled through `jsonargparse` YAML configuration files.

 ### Usage
 -------------------------------

 Any `tensorflow-datasets` builtin dataset can be used with the configuration YAML.
-Different example YAMLs and SLURM submission scripts for CPU and DDP-GPU training are included in `examples`.
+Different example YAMLs and SLURM submission scripts for CPU and GPU training are included in `examples`.

 After installation (`pip install .`), run the following: